On the cohomology of p-adic analytic spaces, II: The $C_{\rm st}$-conjecture: Comparison theorems: examples and a conjecture

 \subsubsection{Proper rigid analytic varieties over $C$}

-Let $X$ be a smooth rigid analytic variety over $C$.
-Its $p$-adic \'etale cohomology is finite rank by \cite[Th.\,1.1]{Sch}.
-Its Hyodo-Kato cohomology is finite rank by the Hyodo-Kato isomorphism and finitness of de Rham cohomology.
-Its $\B^+_{\dr}$-cohomology is free, finite rank over $\B^+_{\dr}$, by the comparison isomorphism with Hyodo-Kato cohomology. \begin{theorem} Let $r\geq 0$.
+Let $X$ be a smooth and proper rigid analytic variety over $C$.
+Its $p$-adic \'etale cohomology is of finite rank by \cite[Th.\,1.1]{Sch}.
+Its Hyodo-Kato cohomology is of finite rank by the Hyodo-Kato isomorphism and finiteness of de Rham cohomology.
+Its $\B^+_{\dr}$-cohomology is free of finite rank over $\B^+_{\dr}$, by the comparison isomorphism with Hyodo-Kato cohomology. \begin{theorem} Let $r\geq 0$.
 There exists a natural $\bst$-linear period isomorphism

 that preserves the Frobenius and the monodromy operators, and induces a filtered isomorphism